 Our online research/outreach program Extraordinary Brains started in early 2017.
 Our initial goal was to do strictly neuroscience-related studies, but we got so much interesting input from the community that we expanded our focus.
 In particular, autistic women and transgender individuals were very generous with sharing their experiences and opinions, and after a number of preliminary studies, this work has culminated in a large study on restricted interests and motor stereotypies in female/transgender autism (to be published soon).
 This page lists ongoing, upcoming and closed online-based studies.

 We closed the latest study on September 16, 2017, which was a study about special interests and stimming in female/transgender/non-binary people.
-The next study is coming up in the fall of 2017.
+The next studies are coming up in 2018.

 Currently being designed!!
 Watch this space, or sign up to receive notifications about new studies.